Follow us on Twitter:

 They apparently were fruitlessly searching for a nonexistent little black book.

-Now, at Palfrey's court hearing before Judge Kessler, the Pretrial Services officers rose and told the judge that he, and his counterparts in California, recommended Palfrey be released from electronic home monitoring.
+Now, at Palfrey's court hearing before Judge Kessler, the Pretrial Services officer rose and told the judge that he, and his counterparts in California, recommended Palfrey be released from electronic home monitoring.

 One of the prosecutors rose to object, saying Palfrey was a flight risk who'd once jumped bond.
 The judge replied she was inclined to follow the recommendations of the Pretrial Services specialists.